 Before applying for a business Indian visa, always read the complete page with all the visa requirements.
 Among other things, it contains a list of all air and seaports where you are allowed to arrive with an online visa.
 It also contains information about certain regions you cannot visit anymore.

 Entering into employment with an Indian organisation

-Travelers that want to enter into paid labour with an Indian employer are not considered business travelers.
+Travellers that want to enter into paid labour with an Indian employer are not considered business travellers.
 They still have to use the visa which is stamped onto the passport.
-This visa is also recommended for business travelers that need to stay in India for longer than 180 days per year.
+This visa is also recommended for business travellers that need to stay in India for longer than 180 days per year.
 Read more about this on the page concerning the sticker-visa for India.

 Not allowed: volunteer work or NGO-related trips

 It is not allowed to perform volunteer work in India with an electronic visa.
-It doesn’t matter if this concerns paid or unpaid work.
+It does not matter if this concerns paid or unpaid work.
 This also applies to all trips made for, to, or in service of an NGO.
 A physical visa can provide an outcome for this.